GeoArkadeep/Stresslog/README.md

 This project follows a simple rule: **Don’t be evil.**

 - Be respectful when engaging with maintainers and other contributors.
-- Don't spam issues or PRs asking for approvals.
-We review things at our own pace.
-- **Forking this repo does not grant ownership.** All forks must comply with AGPL, and **the original copyright notices must be retained in all files**.

 That’s it.
 Play nice, write good code, and we’ll all get along fine. 🚀